Curry chicken pot pie

-In this article, I’ll take you through every step of the process, from preparing the perfect curry chicken stew to baking the golden, crispy pot pies.
+I’ll take you through every step in this article, from preparing the perfect curry chicken stew to baking the golden, crispy pot pies.
 I’ll also share expert tips, common mistakes to avoid, and storage suggestions to ensure you get the best results.

 What Makes These Curry Chicken Pot Pies So Special?

 Unlike traditional pot pies, this recipe adds a bold, aromatic twist by incorporating curry powder, turmeric, smoked paprika, and Sazón seasoning.
 These spices not only enhance the flavor but also provide warmth and depth to the dish.
-The pressure cooker ensures that the chicken is tender and juicy, while the addition of cream to chicken soup creates a thick, velvety filling.
+The pressure cooker ensures that the chicken is tender and juicy, while adding cream to chicken soup creates a thick, velvety filling.

 The best part?
 This recipe is easy, quick, and incredibly satisfying.
 With pre-made puff pastry and a simple one-pot filling, you can have a restaurant-quality meal on the table in less than an hour.